 Gum disease is a leading cause of tooth loss in adults and can be largely prevented with routine dental care.
 Dr. Siddhi Patel places an emphasis on the importance of gum health and periodontal screenings are performed during your routine dental visits twice a year.
 Catching and treating gum disease in the early stage can prevent permanent tissue damage and enable conservative treatment to be effective.

 Periodontal disease is often called a “silent disease” because patients often do not know they have it until we do a dental exam or they begin to experience the symptoms of advanced infection such as loose teeth, gums that bleed and changes in the fit of the bite or a denture.
-Dr. Patel offers periodontal therapy for the stages and symptoms of gum disease in our Hilliard dentist office.
+Your dentist in Hilliard, OH offers periodontal therapy for the stages and symptoms of gum disease in our Hilliard dentist office.
 Treatment for gum disease is tailored to the unique needs of each patient after a thorough evaluation and diagnosis.

 Stages of Gum Disease: understanding the signs